cameronrye/turntablecli/README.md

 +	Moderator actions are much more quick and efficient without having to deal with the popup windows.
 +	100 line input history.
 Simply press your up and down arrows to access previous entries.

+## Change Log

+### v1.1
+-	Added '/skip' and '/quitdj' commands for DJs.
+- Added ctrl-c functionality to chat input.
+- Changed PM functionality to work if new message window was in overflow.
+- Fixed chat input history bug where history index wasn't being properly tracked.
+-	Code cleanup and various bug fixes.

 ## Installation

 Simply download and install the .crx file to your Google Chrome installation.
 You'll be aware that the extension worked properly by seeing 'Enter a message or command' as the text input placeholder.